 Program Admission Requirements are subject to revision.
 Please check the department or program website under Program Admission Requirements for current information.

-Upon successful completion of the required courses, students will be awarded an Associate in Applied Science degree in Business Management with an emphasis in General Business Management.
+Upon successful completion of the required courses, students will be awarded an Associate in Applied Science degree in Business Management with an emphasis Marketing, Sales and Hospitality Services.

 Restaurant Management